krishgoel20/Mini-RAG-App/README.md

 ## Key Concepts Demonstrated

-- **RAG fundamentals** — chunking with overlap, TF-IDF indexing, cosine similarity retrieval, context assembly, and grounded generation
+- **RAG fundamentals** — chunking with overlap, sentence-transformer embeddings, ChromaDB vector storage, cosine-similarity retrieval, context assembly, and grounded generation
-- **Prompt engineering** — strict grounding system prompt prevents hallucination;
-  query rewriting handles conversational follow-ups
+- **Prompt engineering** — strict grounding system prompt prevents hallucination; query rewriting handles conversational follow-ups
-- **Backend–frontend integration** — FastAPI backend with Pydantic validation,
-  CORS middleware, and vanilla JS frontend using the Fetch API
+- **Backend–frontend integration** — FastAPI backend with Pydantic validation, CORS middleware, and vanilla JS frontend using the Fetch API
 - **OCR pipeline** — PyMuPDF for digital PDFs with EasyOCR fallback for scanned documents
-- **Multi-document management** — each document maintains its own TF-IDF index in memory; documents can be switched or deleted independently
+- **Multi-document management** — each document gets its own ChromaDB collection in memory; documents can be switched or deleted independently, with collections cleaned up on delete/reset
 - **Async file handling** — large file uploads processed asynchronously to prevent server blocking

 ---

 ## Limitations

-- In-memory storage — all documents and chat history are lost on server restart
+- **In-memory storage** — all documents, chat history, and ChromaDB collections are lost on server restart.
-- TF-IDF retrieval is keyword-based; semantic/meaning-based queries may occasionally miss relevant chunks (upgrade path: sentence-transformers)
+- Confidence scores reflect whole-chunk similarity, not answer correctness.
+A correct answer can still show moderate confidence if it's retrieved from a large chunk that also contains several unrelated topics (e.g. a dense resume section spanning skills, awards, and certifications in one window) — the chunk's overall embedding is diluted by the unrelated content even though the specific answer is present.
+Documents with more topically coherent chunks (e.g. structured research papers) tend to show higher, more representative confidence scores.
+(Future improvement: section-aware chunking that splits on headers/bullets instead of fixed sentence windows.).
-- OCR accuracy depends on scan quality; handwritten documents are less reliable
+- OCR accuracy depends on scan quality; handwritten documents are less reliable.
-- Not deployed (runs locally only)
+- Not deployed (runs locally only).
-- Voice input works only in Chrome and Edge (Web Speech API limitation)
+- Voice input works only in Chrome and Edge (Web Speech API limitation).

+---

+## Changelog

+**Retrieval upgrade — TF-IDF → semantic search**
+- Replaced scikit-learn TF-IDF retrieval with `sentence-transformers` (`all-MiniLM-L6-v2`) embeddings stored in per-document ChromaDB collections, enabling meaning-based retrieval instead of keyword overlap (e.g. a question with zero shared vocabulary with the source text can now still retrieve the correct chunk).
+- Recalibrated the frontend confidence-bar scaling for cosine-similarity score ranges; the previous linear multiplier was tuned for TF-IDF's sparser score distribution and compressed most real matches toward a misleading 90–95% regardless of actual match quality.
+- Fixed a follow-up-detection bug in query rewriting (`_rewrite_query`) where single-word signals like `"it"` were matched as raw substrings instead of whole words, causing false positives on unrelated words like "capital" or "recognition" — this could silently corrupt a question's meaning mid-conversation by rewriting it using irrelevant chat history.
+- Updated the Groq model reference from the deprecated `llama-3.3-70b-versatile` to `openai/gpt-oss-120b`.

 ---